-The selected water quality models were then converted into water quality SIs for use in the 2023 fish, shrimp, and blue crab HSI models.
-To do this, model equations were generated with random effects set at zero and Julian date set to its average value.
-The equations were then standardized to a 0 to 1 scale by dividing by the maximum predicted CPUE, which was generated by running the models through all combinations of salinity and water temperature across the ranges observed in the dataset.
-Therefore, the salinities and water temperatures in which the species or life stage most commonly occur are considered to be the most suitable.
-The resulting water quality SI for selected GLMMs is a linear equation that can be used to calculate the water quality suitability score.
+The selected water quality model was then converted into a water quality SI for use in the HSI model for the species or life stage.
+To do this, a model equation was generated with random effects set at zero and Julian date set to its average value.
+The equation was then standardized to a 0 to 1 scale by dividing by the maximum predicted CPUE, which was determined by running the model through all combinations of salinity and water temperature across the ranges observed in the dataset.
+Therefore, the salinities and water temperatures in which the species or life stage were most commonly collected are considered to be the most suitable.
+These salinity and water temperature ranges are dictated by numerous factors including physiological tolerances, prey availability, mortality, and seasonal movements, and should not be interpreted as optimums for specific biological processes, such as growth or reproduction.

+The water quality SI for selected GLMMs is a linear equation that can be used to calculate the water quality suitability score and is provided in this report for the appropriate species or life stage.
 However, because the GAMM equations are large and complex, they were converted into a "look-up table" that provides the suitability scores for combinations of salinity and water temperature.
-Because of their size, the water quality SIs are not included in this report but are available at: https://github.com/CPRA-MP/.
+These look-up tables are not included in this report but are available at: https://github.com/CPRA-MP/.